magnumjs/mag.js/README.md

 #### mag.create (elementID, Object ModuleDefinition, Optional props) - v0.20

 Wraps around `mag.module` to return a reference instance you can call later.
-The reference function can also over write the defaults given in create usually it will onyl over write the props
+The reference function can also over write the defaults given in create usually it will only over write the props

 ```javascript
 var myComponent = mag.create('mydomId', {view:noop}) // not executed